 This a simple concept that too many people overlook.
 The more you spend on your investments, the less you have to invest.
 To put it another way, you have to earn back every dollar you spend before you make a profit.

 In order to grow your money, you need to lower your costs to a point that it doesn’t hinder the process.
 One way of doing this is using low-cost index funds.
+Compare the expense ratios of similar funds before buying in.
 Another is limiting your number of trades.

 Costs will be one of two obstacles eating into your returns.
 Mistakes will be the other.